ChikiStudio/.github/profile/README.md

-## Go from AI chat to AI action with Chiki.StudIO 👋
+## Chiki.StudIO - Go from AI chat to AI action 👋